Medical Laboratory Technician

 - Grades 75 and above

 The student must take the NCC placement test given by the College's Office of Admissions prior to applying.
+If the NCC placement examination indicates a need for remediation in English, mathematics, or reading, remediation must be completed before entering the MLT program.

 - Sight, hearing and speech within normal limits.